 Adjustments FTE Amount TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 109.25 \$15,044,630 All Programs Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including regular increases and/or decreases in salaries and benefits, contracts, materials, and a vacancy savings factor.
 0.00 \$281,640 Leadership & Management Elimination of a vacant ITS Coordinator Position.
-Although Finance maintains one of the largest ITS portfolios in the City, most major systems have been replace in the past several years without impacting service levels.
+Although Finance maintains one of the largest ITS portfolios in the City, most major systems have been replaced in the past several years without impacting service levels.
 This reduction reflects an efficiency saving.
 (1.00) (\$133,928) Treasury Elimination of a vacant Business Tax Supervisor position.
 This reduction reflects an efficiency saving, as the position has gone vacant without impacting customer service levels.
-(1.00) (\$120,007) Leadership & Management Disparity Study - The Proposed Budget includes \$200,000 for a disparity study, which will inform the City about whether the current approach to procuring goods and services results in equitable outcomes for all classes of business, including small, women and minority owned (SWaM) businesses.
+(1.00) (\$120,007) Leadership & Management Disparity Study - The Approved Budget includes \$200,000 for a disparity study, which will inform the City about whether the current approach to procuring goods and services results in equitable outcomes for all classes of business, including small, women and minority owned (SWaM) businesses.
 The study will provide a detailed demographic breakdown of the vendors who have both participated in the City's solicitation process, as well as those who have secured contracts.
 Completion of a disparity study is legally the first step the City must take towards the development of future procurement policies aimed at actively closing any identified gaps.
 Procurement policies that establish participation goals for certain classes of businesses, or "set asides," must be grounded in a disparity study that demonstrates the traditional full and open procurement process has not produced equitable results for all classes of business.
-0.00 \$200,000 Treasury Reduction to Temporary Services - Increased capacity at the West End Center and lower foot traffic at City Hall have reduced reliance on temporary staffing during tax season, and this reduction represents 0.00 (\$12,500) Revenues Reduction to Temporary Services - Increased capacity at the West End Center and lower foot traffic at City Hall have reduced reliance on temporary staffing during tax season, and this reduction represents 0.00 (\$12,500) TOTAL FY 2024 PROPOSED ALL FUNDS BUDGET 107.25 \$15,247,335
+0.00 \$200,000 Treasury Reduction to Temporary Services - Increased capacity at the West End Center and lower foot traffic at City Hall have reduced reliance on temporary staffing during tax season, and this reduction represents an efficiency saving.
+0.00 (\$12,500) Revenues Reduction to Temporary Services - Increased capacity at the West End Center and lower foot traffic at City Hall have reduced reliance on temporary staffing during tax season, and this reduction represents an efficiency saving.
+0.00 (\$12,500) Market Rate Adjustment The FY 2024 Approved Budget builds upon the FY 2023 enhancements to compensation approved by City Council and includes a 2.0% increase to pay scales for General scale employees, non-collectively 0.00 \$182,000 TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 107.25 \$15,429,335